 The items may then need to be retained by the police for use in court.
 The police will issue a receipt for any property they take.
 Often police will simply photograph the items and immediately return them to you.

-If the person is charged with stealing (shoplifting), the staff member/s who
+If the person is charged with stealing (shop stealing, the staff member/s who

 The police are also required to give you an Offence Report number.
-This allows you to track the progress of the shoplifting incident by contacting your local police station.
+This allows you to track the progress of the shop stealing incident by contacting your local police station.

 State Community Policing Services – (03) 6173 2627